UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 We can see from the change of different features the effect that changing the latent code z has on capturing the different styles that were found during training.
 This discovery will carry on in both the GPEN model and the Real-ESRGAN model and how they will use the latent code z as a tool to preserve and modify the styles/content in the low-quality image and how it will these features will be propagated to future layers in the model in order to influence the end result.

-#### GPEN Model vs Real-ESRGAN Model
+### GPEN Model vs Real-ESRGAN Model

 The setup for the comparison between these two models was to download 256x256 images of faces from [this Kaggle dataset](https://www.kaggle.com/datasets/rahulbhalley/ffhq-256x256?resource=download).
 For this project, I had only utilized 100 images which is understandably a small amount of samples.
 I then stack blurred the image on [this website](https://pinetools.com/bulk-batch-blur-image) in order to obtain the low-quality image that will be the input for both models.
+To get the generated images using a GPEN model, I used [this website](https://huggingface.co/spaces/akhaliq/GPEN) and [this website](https://replicate.com/yangxy/gpen) as unfortunately their google colab notebook was not working despite my attempts to fix it.
+To get the generated images using a Real-ESRGAN model, I used [this google colab notebook](https://colab.research.google.com/drive/10JV30Bj0Spx4UnwoxOPkE57Ls7bds_0Z?usp=sharing).
 Using the image quality classification metrics in the python [sewar library](https://sewar.readthedocs.io/en/latest/), I made [this google colab notebook](https://colab.research.google.com/drive/1lvBs3M-EKbB_WW9XeWP0PXN6v9b7v3wC?usp=sharing) in order to retrieve the different scores for the ground-truth images against the stack blurred low-quality image as a baseline, the GPEN generated image, and the Real-ESRGAN generated image.
 Below is a table with the scores calculated for each image and then averaged.
 For each of these metrics, the higher the score, the better.

 |  | Blurred | GPEN | Real-ESRGAN |  |
 |---|---|---|---|---|